Course List

 This course is designed to examine varying theoretical perspectives related to the future trends and current uses and impacts of information technologies and services.
 The course provides a foundation from which students can conceptualize the factors that lead people to use communication technologies, the needs that these technologies fulfill, and the effects of such use on individuals, organizations and society.

-COMM 5946 Fundamentals in Multimedia Design
+COMM 5946 Multimedia Design in the Age of AI

 COMM 5950 New Media Content Development